Splitting Tracks

 Splitting Your Recordings into Tracks

 To adjust the position of a trackbreak, click on and drag the trackbreak marker in question.
-To position it precisely, zoom in using the zoom buttons in the toolbar (see below), the scroll wheel on your mouse or the + and - keys.
+Zoom in for greater precision, using the scroll wheel on your mouse or the + and - keys.
 Move the cursor to the area of interest first - VinylStudio centres this in the display when you zoom in.

 To eliminate the gap between tracks, position the trackbreak at the end of the first track (zooming in as necessary) then click on and drag the green start marker while holding down the shift key.
-VinylStudio (usually) automatically eliminates the dead air at the end of the LP side.
+VinylStudio (usually) automatically eliminates the dead air at the end of the LP side (and marks it with a grey cross-hatch).
+If you wish to add a fixed period of silence between each track, you can do this in the .

 [Top]